People and places

-Many of the university’s teaching and research buildings are named after respected staff.
-La Trobe Stories showcases the people and places that underpin the history of La Trobe University’s intellectual, social and economic contribution to the community.
+Our stories showcases the people and places that underpin the history of La Trobe University’s intellectual, social and economic contribution to the community.

 Sir Archibald Glenn OBE (1912 - 2012) was La Trobe University’s first Chancellor and key founding figure.
 He was one of Australia’s leading industrialists, an engineer and Managing Director of British chemical company ICI.
 During the 1960s he was chief advisor to the government on the creation of La Trobe as Victoria’s third University.

 Beth Gleeson (1943 - 1989) was a strong supporter of education, health and industrial development in Melbourne’s northern suburbs.
 She was a La Trobe University Arts graduate and a member of the Victorian Legislative Assembly.

 Caroline Chisholm, born in 1808 into a family of 16 children, was a 19th-century English humanitarian and social activist.
 She is best known for her work with female immigrant welfare in Australia.
 Married at 22, she established a school for girls and women in India.She came to Sydney in 1838, where she set up a home for destitute young women, eventually taking in men and families as well.

 Professor Daryl Hooper (1930–1985) was an internationally recognised electronic engineer who established La Trobe University’s first engineering department – Communication Engineering – in 1975.
 He was a specialist in transistors, wide band amplifiers and integrated circuits